Dyuti60/testComTinder/src/homewok.md

 - Validate data in signup API using validator funtion only accepts four fields
 - Install bcrypt library
 - Create Password hash using bcrypt.hash and save the user in encrypted password
+- Create Login API
+- Compare passwords and throw errors if email or password is invalid